MarcusZou/DigiCV1st/README.md

    git push -u origin main
    ```

-2. Deploy the webapp to Render.com as a `Web Service`:
+2. Deploy the webapp to `render.com` as a `Web Service`:

-   - connecting to the very GitHub repo,
+   - from render.com, connecting to the very GitHub repo,
    - Specify the parameters for the website:
      - `Name`="DigiCV666",
      - `Branch`="main",